Languages: German and English (fluent), Spanish and Polish (conversational)

 Areas of Expertise: Eastern Europe; Russia; armed conflict and military affairs; defence policy; missile defence; missile proliferation

-Gustav Gressel is the Acting Director and a senior policy fellow with the Wider Europe Programme at the European Council on Foreign Relations' Berlin office.
+Gustav Gressel is a senior policy fellow with the Wider Europe Programme at the European Council on Foreign Relations' Berlin office.
 His topics of focus include Russia, Eastern Europe, and defense policy.

 Before joining ECFR, Gressel worked as a desk officer for international security policy and strategy in the Bureau for Security Policy of the Austrian Ministry of Defence from 2006 to 2014, and as a research fellow of the Commissioner for Strategic Studies with the Austrian MoD from 2003 to 2006.
 He was also a research fellow with the International Institute for Liberal Politics in Vienna.
 Before his academic career he served five years in the Austrian Armed Forces.